isomerpages/nlb-learning/_science/Preschoolers/Content.md

 <h4 id="lp-preschoolers"><a target="_blank" href="https://childrenandteens.nlb.gov.sg/diy-resources/preschool-resources/i-can-read#for-ages-4-to-6-years"><b>All About Animals: <br> Let's Learn about the Ocean and Marine Animals! (for 3-6 years old)</b></a></h4>
 <p>The ocean is home to thousands of different marine animals, such as the clownfish, sharks, whales, dolphins and many more.
 What is the living habitat like for these marine animals?
-What special features they have developed to enable them to survive in the water?
+What special features have they developed to enable them to survive underwater?
 Let's find out! </p>

 <p class="has-text-right margin--top--xl"><a href="#main-content">Back to top</a></p>